 YouTube Shopping lets you tag products directly in your Shorts, whether they’re your own products or products from other brands.
 That gives you the ability to sell your products or solidify brand deals within the YouTube app itself.

 What’s more, the YouTube Shopping affiliate program allows you to earn money from promoting a brand’s product.
 The amount you’ll earn depends on the commission rates set by individual brands, and you can also expect to earn performance bonuses for reaching specific sales targets.
+Creators who meet the requirements for the full tier of the YPP can plug any product in their Shorts, while the more accessible tier only allows you to do that with your own products.

 Want to make bank on YouTube Shorts?
 Get our YouTube Shorts Monetization Guide for ways you can start earning today!